reemalmuqbil/reemalmuqbil.github.io/_posts/2019-09-07-Testing-Local-Images.md

 ### Hypothesis
 The street teams shall be distributed on stations which are applicable to the following conditions:
-* Stations with highest traffic record across NYC in May 2019.
+* Stations with highest traffic records across NYC in May 2019.
 * Stations located near to tech companies.

 ### Methodology